laravel/docs/configuration.md

 #### Alternatives To Maintenance Mode

-Since maintenance mode requires your application to have several seconds of downtime, you may consider alternatives like [Envoyer](https://envoyer.io) to accomplish zero-downtime deployment with Laravel.
+Since maintenance mode requires your application to have several seconds of downtime, consider alternatives like [Envoyer](https://envoyer.io) to accomplish zero-downtime deployment with Laravel.